storesafe/cordova-sqlite-storage/README.md

  - `iOS` for Cordova 1.5/1.6 iOS
  - `Android`: new version by @marcucio, with improvements for batch transaction processing, testing seems OK
+ - `Lawnchair-adapter`: Lawnchair adaptor for both iOS and Android, based on the version from the Lawnchair repository, with the basic Lawnchair test suite in `test-www` subdirectory
+ - `test-www`: simple testing in `index.html` using qunit 1.5.0

 SQLite library
 --------------